Consideration Times and Entry Process

-All entry times should be set at accredited competitions since 1 January 2017, and verifiable.
+All entry times must be set at accredited competitions (or equivalent) since 1 January 2019, and verifiable.

-Entries must be submitted as long course times.
-Short course conversions must not be used.
-Split times (including for the men’s 800m freestyle) and times set in first leg swims during relays may be used.
+Entries must be submitted as long course times only.
+Short course conversions may be used.
+Split times (including the men’s 800m freestyle) and times set in first leg swims during relays may be used.
 A proof of times report must be submitted with the entry file.
-The proof of times report must be submitted from meets recorded in British Swimming rankings; or from meets recorded in the FINA rankings; or Swim News rankings; or from an official meet sanctioned by a National Governing body.
+The proof of times report must be submitted from meets in British Swimming rankings (where the competition is designated or licensed for entry into national competition); or from meets recorded in the FINA rankings; or Swim News rankings; or from an official meet sanctioned by a National Governing body.
 An exception exists for the women’s 1500m freestyle; those without an accredited time at 1500m, but who meet the consideration time for the 800m event may enter the 1500m.
 All swimmers must provide an entry time for the 1500m event.

-Your reference – quote eism18/entries/then add your club or team name
+Your reference – please quote : e20/ent/then add club code or team name

 Please submit a completed copy of the summary form to firstname.lastname@example.org when entries are submitted.
-A copy of this form should be posted also with cheque payments or emailed to email@example.com when electronic bank payments are made.
+A copy of this form should be emailed to email@example.com when electronic bank payments are made.

 Pool LayoutDownload Pool Layout PDF

-Athletes and coaches will only be permitted poolside if they can show an official pass.
+Athletes and coaches will only be permitted poolside if they can show official accreditation.
+Coaches with annual Scottish passes may use these for the EISM.
+Also, coaches from Scottish Districts (East, Midland, North and West) may also use their district pass.

-Coaches and team leaders can collect their packs at the meeting, or prior to this from the event desk at the Royal Commonwealth Pool from 16:00 on Wednesday 28 February 2018.
+A coaches and team leaders meeting will take place at the Royal Commonwealth Pool at 18:00 on Thursday 12 March 2020.
+Coaches and team leaders can collect their packs at the meeting, or prior to this from the coaches’ desk at the Royal Commonwealth Pool from 16:00.

-There are no refunds for any withdrawals made after this date, except for medical reasons.
+Withdrawals made before the draft programme is published will be refunded in full at the meet or posted to clubs afterwards.
+There are no refunds for withdrawals made after this date, except for medical reasons.
 Late withdrawals on medical grounds should be discussed with the meet director.